 The Commission’s finding in its December 15 order that the California-administered structure has produced unjust and unreasonable wholesale power prices, even though not accompanied with any finding that Enron has violated its filed rate or exercised market power, has now become the basis of the instant proceedings aimed at supplier refunds.
 It has also resulted in multiple civil lawsuits in state and federal courts against Enron and other suppliers in which individual plaintiffs and classes of plaintiffs seek billions of dollars in damages and attorneys’ fees.

 Notwithstanding the irreality of the context in which Enron finds itself, Enron remains committed to being part of a solution to the situation in California.
-To that end, Enron has supported the structural reforms that the Commission has prescribed for the California market over the past year.
+To that end, Enron has uniformly complied with the structural reforms [we often disagreed with the ISO proposals and the FERC almost always accepted the ISO’s proposal – so I don’t think we can say this]that the Commission has prescribed for the California market over the past year.
 Enron has also proposed a sensible basis for settling all of its disputes and outstanding accounts with the California Power Exchange ("CalPX") and Independent System Operator (“CAISO”).
 It is Enron’s hope that the California authorities and the Commission will look favorably on Enron’s proposal and make it the basis for resolving all outstanding disputes and accounts, including the various litigations that the Commission’s findings have engendered.

 California’s Central Role in Creating & Exacerbating the State’s Power Supply Crisis

 To appreciate the justness and reasonableness of Enron’s proposal, it is imperative that the causes of California’s debacle be kept clearly in mind.
-In the months since shortages and resulting high prices began to wreak havoc in California energy markets, there have been multiple investigations and reports on the causes of the crisis.
-Uniformly, the investigators report that the crisis was caused, not by suppliers to the California energy market, but rather by a badly flawed market structure that channeled all bulk power into a short-term, price-decontrolled wholesale market and completely divorced that market from the price-controlled retail market.
+In the months since shortages and resulting high prices began to wreak havoc in California energy markets, there have been multiple scholarly investigations and reports on the causes of the crisis.
+Uniformly, these investigators report [this is not true for all the reports – you’ll need to modify this statement – I make some suggestions] that the crisis was caused, not by suppliers to the California energy market, but rather by a badly flawed market structure that channeled all bulk power into a spot, price-decontrolled wholesale market and completely divorced that market from the price-controlled retail market.
 [CITES to AB 1890 & Dec.
-15 Order] This divorce transformed a problem of resource scarcity — the severe imbalance between supply and demand for power in California —into a financial crisis that has bankrupted the California utilities.
+15 Order] This divorce transformed a problem of resource scarcity — the [you keep using this adjective but I don’t believe everyone will agree with “severe” - I would just leave it out to avoid that complaint]imbalance between supply and demand for power in California —into a financial crisis that has bankrupted the California utilities.
 [CITES]

-A. The State Authored this Crisis — California's financial crisis was created by, and is extended by, a series of blunders and a lack of political will by California's political leadership.
-Since the severe supply and demand imbalance became apparent in the spring of 2000, California decision makers, rather than addressing the fundamental problems, have instead focused more on blaming this Commission and demonizing “out of state generators” and other suppliers.
+A. The State Authored this Crisis — California's financial crisis was created by, and is extended by, a series of blunders and a lack of political will by California's political leadership (FERC IS ALSO RESPONSIBLE FOR EXACERBATING THE PROBLEM – CAN’T WE SAY THAT?}.
+Since the supply and demand imbalance became apparent in the spring of 2000, California decision makers, rather than addressing the fundamental problems, have instead focused more on blaming this Commission and demonizing “out of state generators” and other suppliers.
 This blame-game approach has cost California consumers billions of dollars.
 But suppliers to the California market were not the cause of these losses; those suppliers, in fact, are owed, but have not been paid, for billions of dollars worth of natural gas and electric power that they have delivered to the California administered energy market.
 California’s leaders were the cause and their culpability must be factored into any refund calculus in this proceeding.